bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

     ng g service restaurant/restaurant
   ```

-- How to use httpClient to make a get request
+- How to use httpClient to make a get request (you learned this in section above! ✔️)

 ### Solution